 Nicola Pittman holds the office of Managing Director for the Company.
 She is responsible for the overall management, direction and organisation of the Company.
 The Managing Director is the designated Accountable Officer, as defined by the Office for Students.
-The Managing Director is a member of the MB, the SMT, and the PMB.
+The Managing Director is a member of the MB and the SMT.